damianoimola/diffit/README.md

 ## Vision Tansformers (ViTs)
 Vision Transformers (ViTs) the transformative power of the Transformer architecture originally designed for natural language processing.
-Unlike traditional convolutional neural networks (CNNs), which have dominated the vision landscape for decades (and are still quite used for a variety of tasks, especially involving low resources architectures), Vision Transformers utilize self-attention mechanisms to model the global relationships between different parts of <ins>the same<ins> image.
+Unlike traditional convolutional neural networks (CNNs), which have dominated the vision landscape for decades (and are still quite used for a variety of tasks, especially involving low resources and constrained architectures), Vision Transformers utilize self-attention mechanisms to model the global relationships between different parts of <ins>the same<ins> image.